Meditation to balance COVID-19

 feel the fear.
 It won't last forever.
 Its very nature is to pass.
 There's no single experience that anyone has ever had at any point in their life that sustains itself up until this moment.
 But we forget that in the moment.
 The nature of emotions is for us to think that they're going to last forever, especially difficult experiences.
 So it a moment to befriend the experience rather than transcend the experience and let that lead to a deeper sense of happiness and peace over time.

-Freddie Kimmel and Cory Muscara (00:32.002)
+Freddie Kimmel and Cory Muscara (00:32.003)

 Welcome to the Beautifully Broken Podcast brought to you by AmpCoil.
 I'm your host, Freddie Kimmel, and on this show, we discuss the common thread survivors share after walking through the fire, the practitioners making a difference, and the treatment modalities that deliver healing back into the hands of the people who need it most.
 Witness the inspiration we gain by navigating the human experience with grace, humility, and a healthy dose of mistakes.
 Because part of being human is being beautifully broken.

-Freddie Kimmel and Cory Muscara (01:06.114)
+Freddie Kimmel and Cory Muscara (01:06.115)

 Ladies and gentlemen, welcome to the beautifully broken podcast.
 I'm so happy you could join us today as we're all experiencing this very unique self quarantine.
 I hope you're doing that.
 I've had some amazing guests come into the lineup and one of them is Corey Muscara.
 Corey, welcome to the show.
 Thanks, Freddie.
 Great to be here.
 I'm honored.
 I'm so excited we got connected.

-the early access point into that inquiry came through meditation, which I didn't get into for any noble reasons.
-I was trying to impress a girl quickly became like this bigger interest for me.
-A year after that, I was living in a monastery with a shaved head and did an extended six month silent meditation retreat and just took a deep dive into all of this work.
+The early access point into that inquiry came through meditation, which I didn't get into for any noble reasons.
+I was trying to impress a girl quickly became like this bigger interest for me. year after that, I was living in a monastery with a shaved head and did an extended six month silent meditation retreat and just took a deep dive into all of this work.
 Came back out into the world, was doing all these different mindfulness trainings, but saw that

 while I still considered mindfulness and meditation to be at the heart of really big behavior change and growth and wellbeing, there were other things that needed to be filled in for a more comprehensive exploration of what it means to be fulfilled, especially outside of a monastic setting.
 And so, you know, the journey has continued and it's taken me into explorations of trauma through Bessel van der Kolk's work, yoga teacher training,

-Freddie Kimmel and Cory Muscara (03:31.0)
+Freddie Kimmel and Cory Muscara (03:31.003)

 Tai Chi, NLP, hypnosis, around like behavior change, big in the world of positive psychology.
 So I teach at the University of Pennsylvania for their master's program.
 So it's all been like one big exploration where I remain deeply curious about just what it means to live a good life, straddle the worlds of spirituality and academia.
 And I think it's best